 COVID-19 cases are more likely to be work-related when:

-Cases are more likely to be work-related when the employee has regular exposure to the public, but that role typically won’t apply in a manufacturing setting.
+Cases are also more likely to be work-related when the employee has regular exposure to the public, but that role typically won’t apply in a manufacturing setting.

 Investigative methodologies are largely up to your client, but you can help them by relaying policy information, changes in state law, and providing advice regarding what questions to ask and when.